 SAFe centers around ten guiding principles, many of which are similar to the Agile and Lean methodologies.
 These principles apply to all levels within the enterprise and encourage an Agile mindset:

-1. Have an economic perspective
+1. Have an economic perspective.

 To minimize lead time, taking the economic view requires keeping everyone aware of the impacts of decisions.
-This also makes sharing responsibility much easier to achieve, which creates greater efficiencies due to the decentralization of decision-making.
+This also makes sharing responsibility much easier to achieve, which creates greater efficiency due to the decentralization of decision-making.

 With everyone actively working toward economic efficiency, lead times shorten and the flow of value through the company accelerates.